U.S. Route 287: History

 When US 287 was first commissioned in 1939, it extended only from the south entrance of Yellowstone National Park to Denver, Colorado.
 The route was extended southward to the Gulf Coast at Port Arthur, Texas in 1940, and northward into Montana to US 89 at Choteau, Montana in 1965.
 US 89 continues north of Choteau into Alberta as Highway 2 through the major cities of Calgary and Edmonton, connecting with a Canadian link to the Alaska Highway in the latter.

 Included in the route of US 287 is former US 370, which was commissioned in 1926 and connected Amarillo to Bowie, traveling concurrently with US 70 between Vernon and Wichita Falls, Texas.

 The Canada to Gulf Highway Association, which later became the U.S. Highway 287 Association, was active from the 1910s until the 1970s to promote US 287 as a popular tourist route, and was composed of members from businesses and organizations in cities along the route.

 The Wyoming state transportation department started widening US 287 in 2009.

 On April 22, 2021, the Oklahoma Legislature passed a bill that would rename part of US 287 in Oklahoma after President Donald Trump; it went into effect on November 1, 2021.

 Future

 In 2017, House Bill 2026 (HB 2026) was filed in the Texas Legislature to provide funding for a study on upgrading US 287 in Texas to an Interstate highway, with the eventual goal of designating US 287 as an Interstate from Beaumont, Texas, to the Canadian border in Montana.
 HB 2026 later died in committee.

+On May 11, 2026, U.S. Senator John Cornyn (R-TX) introduced a bill to upgrade and rename US 287 as Interstate 47.
+Cornyn, who was seeking U.S. President Donald Trump's endorsement for re-election, said the conversion would save $5 billion in travel costs while honoring Trump, the 47th president.